-- Create a single cluster master in one zone.
+- Create a single replica of the control plane that runs in a single zone.

-You can choose to create multi-zone or regional clusters at the time of cluster creation.
-You can add new zones to an existing cluster to make it multi-zone.
-However, you cannot modify an existing cluster to be regional.
-You also cannot make a regional cluster non-regional.
+You can choose to create zonal or regional clusters at the time of cluster creation.
+You can add new zones to an existing cluster to make it a multi-zonal cluster.
+However, you cannot change an existing zonal cluster to be regional and you cannot change a regional cluster to be zonal.

 Managing identity and access

 Identity and Access Management (IAM) roles and groups

 The following illustration of an IAM policy layout shows the

 to develop and test their upcoming features and bug fixes, as well as a

 prod project for production traffic: